 Starring: Viggo Mortensen, Naomi Watts

 If you remember this movie at all, it’s probably because of the incredibly violent and completely naked fight scene.
-This one branches out a little bit and tells a story involving a Russian mob-run child sex trafficking ring.
+This one branches out a little bit and tells a story about a Russian mob-run child sex trafficking ring.

 14. The Departed (2006)